catalyst-cooperative/pudl/README.rst

 `Catalyst Cooperative <https://catalyst.coop>`__ is a small group of data scientists and policy wonks.
 We’re organized as a worker-owned cooperative consultancy.
 Our goal is a more just, livable, and sustainable world.
-We integrate public data and perform custom analyses to inform public policy making.
+We integrate public data and perform custom analyses to inform public policy.
 Our focus is primarily on mitigating climate change and improving electric utility regulation in the United States.

 Do you work on renewable energy or climate policy?
 Have you found yourself scraping data from government PDFs, spreadsheets, websites, and databases, without getting something reusable?
-We build tools to pull this kind of information together reliably and automatically so you can focus on your real work instead — whether that’s political advocacy, energy journalism, academic research, or public policy making.
+We build tools to pull this kind of information together reliably and automatically so you can focus on your real work instead — whether that’s political advocacy, energy journalism, academic research, or public policymaking.

 * Web: https://catalyst.coop
 * Newsletter: https://catalyst.coop/updates/